 The four core learning styles in the VARK model include visual, auditory, reading and writing, and kinesthetic.
 Here’s an overview of all four learning style types.

 Visual - Visual learners are better able to retain information when it’s presented to them in a graphic depiction, such as arrows, charts, diagrams, symbols, and more.
 Similar to how designers use visual hierarchy to emphasize specific design elements, visual learners thrive with clear pictures of information hierarchy.

 Auditory - Sometimes referred to as “aural” learners, auditory learners prefer listening to information that is presented to them vocally.
 These learners work well in group settings where vocal collaboration is present and may enjoy reading aloud to themselves, too.

 Reading & Writing - Focusing on the written word, reading and writing learners succeed with written information on worksheets, presentations, and other text-heavy resources.
 These learners are note-takers and perform strongly when they can reference written text.

 - Kinesthetic - Taking a physically active role, kinesthetic learners are hands-on and thrive when engaging all of their senses during course work.
 These learners tend to work well in scientific studies due to the hands-on lab component of the course.

-The VARK Model: Recognizing Learning Styles in the Classroom
+The VARK Model: Four Types of Learning Styles

 Successfully implementing the VARK model into your classroom means recognizing your students’ educational needs on a fundamental level.